Murphy316/mdfile/docs/README.md

         <img src="./images/feature2.png">
     </p>

 2.  **User Session:** <em>the first time the user comes to the site they are asked to accept a consent cookie.
 Since our starter-kit has no user authentication module we use a cookie to track a user.
-The user is given the option to end a session which clears out all cookies.</em>
+The user is given the option to end a session that clears out all cookies.</em>

     <p align="center">
         <img src="./images/feature3.png">
     </p>

     <em>TIP: Developers should be familiar with the Chrome DevTools that provides debugging insight into browser and application settings.
-Also consider installing tools such as “WebViewTest” on the target device.
+Also, consider installing tools such as “WebViewTest” on the target device.
 The screen below shows the
     1) session cookie that the browser initially assigns
     2) the user consent cookie
     3) a bookmarked favorite story cookie</em>